 SBI mails the CBCs directly to the designee that the school district has appointed to receive the hard copy of the CBC documentation.
-The SBI and FBI CBCs are submitted to the school district Human Resources department for review.
-The Human Resources Secretary receives the CBC records and will then hand off to the Human Resource Director to review and make the determination of suitability.
-The Human Resources Director reviews the CBCs for any prohibitions (offenses) that may endanger its students and makes the required determination of suitability for employment based on the laws and regulations and any other criteria the public school may establish.
-The Human Resources Director documents this process by notating, initialing, and dating on the CBC record.
-However, if a situation of unsuitability arises, the Human Resources Director will have a conversation with the Superintendent and/or legal counsel.
+The SBI and FBI CBCs are submitted to the school district's Human Resources department for review.
+The school district reviews the CBCs for any prohibitions (offenses) that may endanger its students and makes the required determination of suitability for employment based on the laws and regulations and any other criteria the public school may establish.
+The school district receives the CBC and it is reviewed by the Secretary and either the Human Resources Supervisor or the Senior Director of Human Resources for a suitability determination.
+Once suitability is determined, the HR Supervisor initials any background check with a criminal history to show that it was reviewed, and that the applicant may work in the district.
+This practice is only done on applicants with a criminal history.
+The District will reach out to legal counsel and the Superintendent as needed.

-If the applicant is a student teacher, SBI mails the CBCs directly to the applicant's higher education institution, and the institution's Human Resources/Administrator of Educator Preparation Program makes the only determination for suitability for placement in the school district and tracks the student teachers.
+If the applicant is a student teacher, SBI mails the CBCs directly to the applicant's higher education institution, and the institution's Human Resources/Administrator of Educator Preparation Program makes the initial determination for suitability for placement in the school district.
+The school district relies on the higher education for determining suitability for placement.